Table of Contents

 How to create full-width / wide-width containers in Gutenberg without coding?
+How to turn Gutenberg elements and text to full width?
+We have answers in this post.
 You might need them for headers, promo sections, and other content areas that you want to highlight.
 Wide and full-width content alignment in Gutenberg can also work for building visual hierarchy between sections and making some of them stand out.

-You can do that for both pages and posts in WordPress.
+Note that you can align content for both pages and posts in WordPress.